 The Best 5Ghz WiFi Channel for Your Router [December 2020]

-To most people, all WiFi might seem created equal.
+To most people, all WiFi might seem the same.
 As long as your router is properly connected to the internet, a network is a network, allowing you to stream Netflix, check Facebook, send emails, and anything else you’ve built your online life around.
-Those in the know, however, are aware that a lot of technology goes into your network, and depending on how you configure your network on both the hardware and software sides of things, you can improve your experience with faster speeds and more reliable connections.
+Those in the know, however, are aware that a lot of technology goes into networking, and depending on how you configure your WiFi signal’s hardware and software, you can improve your experience with faster speeds and more reliable connections.

 WiFi bands make a major difference in how your network operates.
-The 5GHz WiFi band is immensely better than the old 2.4GHz band.
-It is faster and can transfer far more data in shorter amounts of time.
-It also has more available channels, which makes fine-tuning your router not just a possibility, but a must.
+The 5GHz WiFi band—which, to be absolutely clear, is very different from the 5G network roll-out your carrier has been pushing—is immensely better than the 2.4GHz band your router used to exclusively use.
+It’s faster, can transfer far more data in shorter amounts of time, and has more available channels.
+That makes fine-tuning your router not just a possibility, but a must.

 Channels at 5GHz